SisyphianLiger/TheCProgrammingLanguageSolutions/README.md

 update it printed out the current max, then at the end of the program, it prints out the total max and it's string output!

-## 1.18 Write a program removing trailing blanks and tabs from each line of
-##      input, and delete entirely blank lines
+## 1.18 Write a program removing trailing blanks and tabs from each line of input, and delete entirely blank lines
+This one is a bit tricker but here is how I tackled the problem.
+Again using the copy and getline functions I did the following.

+For blank lines, which have len == 1 (because '\n'), we skip those.

+For tabs, in the iteration, similar to 1.16, we can make sure that so long as we add the j variable and not the iteration through the input, we can avoid tabs with a != '\t'

+Lastly, we make sure to set the limit when i breaks to 3, this time, and check if there is a trailing whitespace, if so we increment j and go onto the next checks where we add the '\n' and '\0' operator.

 ## 1.19 Write a function reverse(s) that reverses the character string s.
-Use it to
-##      write a program that reverses its input a line at a time.
+Use it to write a program that reverses its input a line at a time.